MAS144 Materials and Manufacturing

 Introduction to Engineering Experience and Working Methods, 10 nos. of credits

-Lectures, computational and laboratory exercises.
+Lectures, problems and laboratory exercises.

 Written exam, 4 hours

 Simple calculator: Allowed calculator is Casio fx-82 (all varieties: ES, ES Plus, EX, Solar etc.)More about examination support material

 - ING2015 - Materialar og tilverking - Reduction: 10 studypoints

 - MAS113 - Materiallære - Reduction: 5 studypoints

 - MAS106 - Materiallære og kjemi - Reduction: 5 studypoints

 - TOM162 - Materiallære - Reduction: 5 studypoints

 - ING2005 - Maskinkonstruksjon og tilvirkning - Reduction: 10 studypoints